What Is Child Life?

-Child and Family Services specialists help your child feel at ease before and during hospital stays and medical procedures.
+Child life specialists help your child feel at ease before and during hospital stays and medical procedures.

-When you come to Gillette Children’s Specialty Healthcare, you’ll collaborate with Child and Family Services specialists who have extensive knowledge of child development and experience working with children who have thinking and learning, behavioral and communication, and physical challenges.
-Child and Family Services specialists are trained to understand how being in the hospital environment can affect child development as well as how well children cope with stress.
+When you come to Gillette Children’s Specialty Healthcare, you’ll collaborate with child life specialists who have extensive knowledge of child development and experience working with children who have thinking and learning, behavioral and communication, and physical challenges.
+Child life specialists are trained to understand how being in the hospital environment can affect child development as well as how well children cope with stress.

-Child and Family Services specialists use a variety of techniques to prepare, comfort and distract kids—whether it’s the child having the procedure, or an anxious sibling.
+Child life specialists use a variety of techniques to prepare, comfort and distract kids—whether it’s the child having the procedure, or an anxious sibling.

 Some of the techniques we use most often for emotional support include:

 We’re committed to helping your child—and your family—feel prepared for an upcoming procedure or hospital stay.
-Child and Family Services specialists work with other members of the medical team to provide comprehensive care and promote healing for your family.
+Child Life specialists work with other members of the medical team to provide comprehensive care and promote healing for your family.